XDavid1999/landbot-chatbot/docs/working_overview.md

 ### 🛠️ What We Built

 We designed a small app that lets users enter and receive assistance from various bots tailored to their requirements.
-This application serves as a foundation for creating custom conversational experiences, enhancing user engagement and streamlining interactions.
+This application could serve as a foundation for creating custom conversational experiences, enhancing user engagement and streamlining interactions.
+For testing purposes I created a Landbot account for creating the three different bots we use on examples.

 ---